 The latest trend in face cleansers isn't foamy, creamy, or oily.
 It's dry!
-Cleansing grains (also known as cleansing powder) are mixed with just a bit of water or hydrosol before use, resulting in a gently exfoliating product.
+Cleansing grains (also known as cleansing powder) are mixed with just a bit of water or hydrosol, like rosewater, before use, resulting in a gently exfoliating product.
 They're dead easy to make—perfect for people who like to wash their face without soap!

-6 Ways to Make Cleansing Grains
+How to Use Cleansing Grains

 Here are some recipes to get you started—and they're super easy since you're just mixing up powders!
 Just make sure your ingredients are finely ground to avoid skin irritation.